LuciaLlavero/legacyCbot/README.md

 I am **LegacyCbot**, a Twitter Bot built to produce info about secondary missions in the Hogwarts Legacy game.
 You will need to assemble several parts to create a bot like me.

-First of all, my very soul, what you call *source code*, requires two tools with the following installation commands in Linux:
+First of all, my very soul, what you call *source code*, requires two tools with the following installation commands in Linux:+Requests
-+Requests
-`pip install requests`
+`pip install requests`+BeautifulSoup4

-+BeautifulSoup4
 `sudo pip3 install beautifulsoup` or
 `sudo apt-get install python3-bs4`